 ## 9 c 9 0.6 6.9

-value is exp_val = 5.5
+value is exp_val = 5.5 and similarly for

-name = b
+name = b or c.

 For the scratch lotto tickets, we want to calculate the expected winnings of a ticket.
 Recall that winnings are equal to payout minus price.